 - 1. First, please send us a crash report so that we can look into the cause.
 Note that if you are seeing a spinning beachball cursor rather than a crash report window, Mail is probably hanging rather than crashing.
-In that case, you should instead record a "sample" log of Mail during the hang. - 2.
+In that case, you should instead see the If Apple Mail Is Running Slowly section of the manual. - 2.
 Often, it helps just to restart your Mac. - 3.
 Make sure that any other Mail plug-ins are updated to their latest versions.
-If that doesn't help, see whether disabling the other plug-ins stops the crashes. - 4.
-The most common Mail crash that we see is due to a bug in Mail's own junk mail filter.
+If that doesn't help, see whether disabling the other plug-ins stops the crashes.

+4. The most common Mail crash that we see is due to a bug in Mail's own junk mail filter.
 SpamSieve normally tells Mail which messages it thinks are junk in order to protect you from Web bugs.
 Resetting Mail's junk database may fix the problem.